Makuake Advent Calendar 2022の記事の7日目です!

 You can also view the Archive.

-The Technology Radar is structured into the following four quadrants:
+Technology Radar consists of the following four quadrants:

 - Techniques